assyrianic/tiny-interpreter/README.md

 # tiny-interpreter
 Limited use interpreter project for fun / example purposes.
-Very fast, ~350ms for recursive `fib(34)`
+Very fast, ~350ms for recursive `fib(34)` without safe mode & ~500ms with safe mode

 ## Building
 VS Code build tasks are included for Clang, and currently this has only been tested on Windows.